‘My life’s over,’ suspect told friend after allegedly shooting sheriff’s deputy

 After John D. Williams, 29, allegedly shot Cpl.
 Eugene Cole — sometime after 1 a.m. — he called Christopher “Chris” Williams, 38, from inside the slain deputy’s stolen cruiser and told him, “Eugene Cole snuck up behind me and I turned around and shot him,” Chris told the Bangor Daily News on Friday.
 Elements of his story were contained in a court document released Monday.

 The men share a last name but are not related.
-During an interview on Friday, Chris told the BDN they were introduced in the fall by John’s fiance and Chris’ longtime friend, Kristina Pomerleau.
+During an interview on Friday, Chris told the BDN they were introduced in the fall by John’s fiancee and Chris’ longtime friend, Kristina Pomerleau.

 Leading up to the killing, John was high on a “six-day crack bender” and increasingly “bent out of shape” about his upcoming court date in Massachusetts for a pending gun charge, said Chris, a Skowhegan carpenter.

-John was also frantically trying to come up with $5,000 to bail his fiance out of county jail, after she was arrested over the previous weekend on drug charges, he said.
+John was also frantically trying to come up with $5,000 to bail his fiancee out of county jail, after she was arrested over the previous weekend on drug charges, he said.
 Cole was one of the deputies who arrested her at a traffic stop, Chris said.

 Chris said he and John spent all day on Tuesday, April 24, hanging out.